MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-OCA04-inference-1cat_test-simulation.md

 \vspace{0.2in}

 10. Flip a coin 16 times recording the number of times the coin lands on heads.
 This represents one simulated sample of 16 infants randomly choosing the toy.
+Calculate the proportion of coin flips that resulted in heads.

 \vspace{0.2in}